-My friend and colleague Dr. Don Sweeting, President of Reformed Theological Seminary Orlando has written an important and timely article called The Pastoral Debt Crisis.
+My friend and colleague Dr. Don Sweeting, former President of Reformed Theological Seminary Orlando and now President of Colorado Christian University, recently wrote an important and timely article called The Pastoral Debt Crisis.
 It is a topic that should concern all church members.
 The load of educational debt is having an impact of seminarians, seminaries and future ministries (and thus the churches).

 1. Students are bringing historically high undergraduate debt (north of $30,000) to seminary with them, and then are going further into debt while in seminary.
 Many seminaries worsen this problem by encouraging students to take out further loans in order to pay their educational costs in seminary.